Moist Date Nut Bread

-If you love a moist, rich date loaf but want a little crunch and contrast, this Moist Date and Walnut Loaf is for you.
+If you love a moist, rich date nut loaf but want a little crunch and contrast, this Moist Date Nut Bread is for you.
 It’s a soft, satisfying twist on my Best Moist Date Loaf, with chopped walnuts folded through the batter and sprinkled on top for extra texture.

-Made with softened dried dates, brown sugar, olive oil, and a touch of brandy (optional), it bakes into a beautifully fluffy loaf packed with caramel-like flavor and nutty warmth.
-Whether you’re after a tea-time treat or something simple for weekday snacking, this date loaf with walnuts is a crowd-pleaser.
+A touch of brandy is optional, it bakes into a beautifully fluffy and moist loaf.
+Whether you’re after a tea-time dessert or something simple for weekday snacking, this date bread with walnuts is a crowd-pleaser.

 It’s the Crunch for Me.